Ernie Chappell – Chair

 I’ve lived in Big Sky year-round for the past 34 years, most of that time in the two-bedroom, Meadow Village home we built as newlyweds that eventually expanded to a five-bedroom home where we raised our two daughters and still live.
 I met my husband, Taylor Middleton, on a magazine assignment 34 years ago and moved here almost immediately.
 In the three decades since then, I’ve continued to use my skills as a journalist to write books, magazine articles and more, as well as to advance community projects I’ve spearheaded, including small things like the first translator for NPR and the original BSOA POST committee, to bigger projects like creating Camp Big Sky, co-founding Big Sky Broadway, helping create and pass legislation in Helena and locally that allowed us to have a high school, leading the effort that won us the first community playground, and finding the federal funds for the trail on the highway.
 I’ve served on the BSCO, the Warren Miller Performing Arts Center and Chapel Boards, been an elected trustee in the school district, a founding member of FOBSE, the Ophir School Council’s now PTO president, and am currently the chair of Colorado Outdoor Education Center in Colorado.
 I am a graduate of Northwestern University (MS, Journalism) and Washington University (BA, Political Science and English Literature.Read More

-Les Hopper – Director
+Les Hopper – Treasurer

 Les Hopper and his family have been enjoying life in Big Sky for 25 years, and currently live on Little Coyote Road in the Meadow.
 Les is a registered engineer with an MBA and has over 40 years of hands-on experience in the management, planning, permitting, and design of both public and private projects from inception through construction.
 On the public side he has experience delivering state highway projects and interchanges, multi-use facilities, bridges, and both heavy and light rail improvements.
 On the private side Les has been a principal owner of several planning and engineering firms and is experienced in land development and entitlement processes from conceptual plans through final design of subdivision and commercial site work, including a five-star resort.
 Overall, he specializes in the coordination of owners, multiple agencies, and stakeholders on both small- and large-scale projects, with an emphasis on gaining approvals through each process milestone.
 He currently sits on a number of regional and state boards and committees.
 Les and his wife Susie have one son (Noa- 25 years old).
 They enjoy horseback riding, mountain biking, and paddling sports such as Hawaiian outrigger and Dragon Boat racing.
 Les has also started several 501-C-3 nonprofit organizations that foster community and raise money for charities.Read More